merklejerk/flex-contract/README.md

       providerURI: String,
       // Connect to a different network ('main', 'rinkeby', 'ropsten', 'kovan').
       network: String,
-      // Use an infura API key.
+      // Your Infura project ID.
 You should provide the `network` option as well
       // if you pass this, or else the network will default to `main`.
       infuraKey: String
    });